rgaufman/live555/README.md

 ## Build options
 * usage OpenSSL (default: on): -DLIVE555_ENABLE_OPENSSL=ON/OFF
+  If the openssl library is not present in your toolchain, you need to add the disable option of OPENSSL.
+  If your toolchain includes openssl, you need to create a cmake file for it.
 * usage test application (default: on): -DLIVE555_BUILD_EXAMPLES=ON/OFF
 * usage static/shared library (default: off): -DLIVE555_SHARED_LIBS=ON/OFF (windows do not support shared library option)